VSP Vision Care

 two people wearing glasses in warehouse

 One HR guru reminded us that you don’t have to change the benefits you offer to make a difference.
-You can improve the way you promote your offerings by making your benefits more relatable.
+You can improve the way you promote your offerings by making your benefits more relatable and using channels employees prefer.

 Getting Creative